 The route from Medellin to Anza is 51.5 mi (83 km), which take about 2 hours of travel on the highway.
 The intercity bus companies that cover this route Medellin - Anza are Brasilia and Rapido Ochoa, which operates with diverse schedules and provides low-cost bus tickets, adjusting to your transportation needs.
 Anza has a tropical climate with abondant rains throughout the year, beins the most rainy months May, August and October.
 The maximum annual average temperature is 81 °F (27 °C) and the minimum 77 °F (25 °C), so there are no big variations.
 However, the city has various ecologic areas: tropical dry forest, subtropical humid forest and subtropical very humid forest, due to the different altitude above the sea level that the city presents.

-Why book Medellin to Anza bus with redBus?
+Why book a Medellin a Anza bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Medellin to Anza.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Medellin to Anza.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Medellin is located at 1495 m a.s.l., just 261 mi (420 kms) away from the capital Bogota.
 It is known as "The eternal spring city" or the "mountain's capital" nicknames that reflect it's attractive weather.
 It's history stars a number of indigenous tribes that lived on the region since V b.c.
 The first contact between the spaniards and the people of the Valley of Aburrá happened in 1541, although due to the lack of precious minerals and the resistance from the locals, the area was initially abandoned.In 1616 Medellín was founded with the name of "Poblado de San Lorenzo".
 In 1826, Medellín was named as capital of the Antioquia department by the National Congress.
 Modern day Medellín is a prosperous city in constant industrial and social development.